 Economic growth

-- the NT recorded the weakest result of the jurisdictions, with the Australian Capital Territory recording the largest increase, at 4.3% (Chart 2)
+- the NT recorded the strongest result of the jurisdictions Chart 2)

-- the decrease was driven by net exports, which decreased by 26.8% with a 23.8% decrease in total exports being partly offset by 16.7% decrease in total imports
+- the increase was driven by net exports which increased by 14.1%, with a 6.8% increase in total exports and an 8.1% decline in total imports

 State final demand

-- the NT’s SFD increased by 1.9% to $29.7 billion, driven by increases in both consumption and investment (Chart 4).
-This was the second weakest year-on-year result of the jurisdictions
+- the NT’s SFD increased by 4.5% to $32.8 billion, driven by increases in both consumption and investment (Chart 4).
+This was the second strongest year-on-year result of the jurisdictions

 - SFD does not distinguish between demand met by goods and services produced within the NT, or by goods sourced from interstate or overseas, therefore SFD is not a full measure of the economy, nor can it be used as a proxy for GSP.

-- increased by 4.9% (seasonally adjusted terms) to $7.9 billion in the quarter, compared to nationally which increased by 0.2%
+- declined by 1.4% (seasonally adjusted terms) to $8.4 billion in the quarter, compared to nationally which increased by 0.7%

-- reported the strongest result of the jurisdictions, which otherwise ranged from a decrease of 0.4% in New South Wales to an increase of 0.9% in the South Australia and Western Australia.
+- reported the weakest result of the jurisdictions, which otherwise ranged from an increase of 0.4% in Victoria and Tasmania to an increase of 1.5% in the Australian Capital Territory

 - SFD does not distinguish between demand met by goods and services produced within the NT, or by goods sourced from interstate or overseas.
 Therefore, SFD is not a full measure of the economy, nor can it be used as a proxy for GSP.